 - light swimming

-- anything else that feels like a 3-4 level of effort (on a scale of 1-10)
+- anything other cardiovascular activity that feels like a 3-4 level of effort (on a scale of 1-10)

 Benefits of LISS cardio include:

-- Improving your bodies ability to utilize fat as the fuel source during workouts.
+- Enhancing your bodies ability to utilize fat as the fuel source during workouts.

 - Faster recovery since the workout isn’t as demanding on the body.

 - This type of cardio doesn’t burn calories super fast, but you do it longer, so calorie burn is good.

 - Improved insulin sensitivity and lipid metabolism ( body deals with sugar better and burns fat better)

 - It won’t help you build muscle, power, or adaptations.

 - Prolonged stress – but didn’t I say less stress earlier?
 Yes, but, when you get to higher levels (think marathon training), your base pace becomes higher, so you are doing more work for more extended periods of time causing prolonged stress on the body.